 We’ve become so frightened of a little sticking, which can actually make for better, tastier cooking!
 A little adherence initially is how you’ll achieve that crispy skin or perfect sear - a French term known as “the fond”.
 This is the layer of browned stuff that builds up on the bottom of a pan when you're roasting meats and vegetables, and creates flavour.
 It is virtually impossible to develop this on non-stick cookware, but easy on iron and steel cookware - the cookware of choice amongst chefs.

-So, can we accept something that’s possibly less toxic?
-Or do you want something that’s safe and built to last?
+So, should you accept something that’s only less toxic?
+Or do you want something that’s definitely safe and built to last?

-The Australian Industrial Chemicals Introduction Scheme recommends that industries should seek alternatives to PFAS chemicals, and that “the alternative chemicals should be less toxic and not persist in the environment.”
+The Australian Industrial Chemicals Introduction Scheme recommends that industries seek alternatives to PFAS chemicals, and that “the alternative chemicals should be less toxic and not persist in the environment.”
 Yes, you read that right, less toxic.
+There is no imperitive for companies to come up with solutions that are non-toxic.

 The good news is you don’t have to settle for less toxic.
 There are healthy, sustainable, non toxic and natural nonstick cookware options available.
 Even better, some are now made in Australia!